You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Fun Fact: His name terrified ancient soldiers as this god brought defeat on the battlefield

 Aphrodite might be his mother, but Deimos inherited nothing from the Greek goddess of love.
-Instead, he often joins his father Ares in battle.
+Instead, he often joins his father Ares, the god of war, in battle.

 But while his dad represents the physical horrors of war, Deimos takes things a terrifying step further — he messes with people’s minds.
 This god spreads panic, terror, and dread amongst those caught in the conflict of war.